 © CC0, skeeze, Pixabay

-Its aim is to repair the damaged tissue.
-Normally it is a short-term reaction, but because of oxidative stress and imbalances in the immune system, it can become chronic.
+It aims to repair the damaged tissue.
+Normally, it is a short-term reaction, but because of oxidative stress and imbalances in the immune system, it can become chronic.

 When the immune system comes into contact with an external factor (a pathogen or food), this triggers the release of pro-inflammatory cytokines.
 These cytokines can directly enhance "insulinresistance" in muscle and liver cells.30

 Carotenoids, a class of phytonutrients (“plant chemicals”) found in red, yellow, and orange fruits and in vegetables, have been shown to reduce inflammation.
-Various studies have demonstrated that when a person has a higher the concentration of carotenoids in their body, they have a lower risk of diabetes.31
+Various studies have demonstrated that when a person has a higher concentration of carotenoids in their body, they have a lower risk of diabetes.31 In other words: a plant-based diet can reverse type 2 diabetes.

 A sedentary lifestyle is one of the most important risk factors for type 2 diabetes.
 Research studies have shown that engaging in a moderate exercise program results in a reduction of diabetes markers (hemoglobin A1c) in eight weeks.32